wilkie/codeorg-docker-dev/README.md

 To run the rails console from within RubyMine:

 - Select Run Rails Console...
-- If the console fails, edit the newly created rails console configuration and add the "AWS_PROFILE=cdo" environment var.
+- If the console fails, edit the newly created rails console configuration and, if you have AWS access, add the `AWS_PROFILE=cdo` environment var.

 ## Optional: Run/Debug Dashboard and Pegasus (VS Code)

-- Start containers, if they are not running, using `docker compose up`
+- Start containers, if they are not running, using `cdo server` or manually using `docker compose up`
 - Ensure the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) is installed.
 - Click on the Docker icon in the sidebar and locate the "Containers" panel.
 - Right click on the "codeorg-docker-dev-web" container and select "Attach Visual Studio Code".
 This will open a new VS Code Window, attached to the docker container.
-- Open a terminal and follow step 2 above (to ensure you have a valid OAUTH_CODE set).
 - If it is not already installed, add the [Ruby language extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) to the remote VS Code instance.
 - Create a new run/launch configuration using the following: